Combinations of a verb and a preposition-like adverb have various interesting properties

 Phrasal verbs are described in most grammar books for learners of English, but the details can be sparse at times.
 My aim here is to provide the more extensive overview that I feel is often lacking, in order to assist a more effective use of phrasal verbs and related expressions.
 Some of the points are also made elsewhere within this blog, but hopefully there will be benefit in having them all together here.

-DIFFERENCE BETWEEN PHRASAL & PREPOSITIONAL VERBS
+HOW TO DISTINGUISH BETWEEN PHRASAL & PREPOSITIONAL VERBS

 (a) Permission is required for the plane to take off.

-Here, the verb take off has no directly-following noun that can be identified as its object.
+Here, take off has no directly-following noun that can be identified as its object.
 Prepositional verbs cannot be used without an object in this way.
 They need one because the preposition within them is by definition a noun-requiring word (see 84.
 Seven Things to Know about Prepositions).

 (b) Night workers must switch on the lights.